Table of Contents

-That’s just a short run of many other conditions, disorders, and symptoms that could easily be linked to the Vagus Nerve in just a matter of a few paragraphs.
+That’s just a short run of many other conditions, disorders, and symptoms that could easily be linked to the Vagus Nerve in just a few paragraphs.

-It would honestly take us an entire book (maybe one day) to talk about everything that is clearly, scientifically linked to Vagus Nerve Disorders.
-So for the purpose of this article, we’re going to really dive deep into exactly what the Vagus Nerve does, what causes it to get off track (dysfunction), and most importantly, what you can do to get it back on track if you think your child’s Vagus Nerve is truly dysfunctional.
+It would take an entire book (maybe one day) to talk about everything clearly and scientifically linked to Vagus Nerve Disorders.
+So for the purpose of this article, we’re going to dive deep into exactly what the Vagus Nerve does, what causes it to get off track (dysfunction), and most importantly, what you can do to get it back on track if you think your child’s Vagus Nerve is truly dysfunctional.

 The stories of Colton and Knox are the perfect example of how deep and expansive Vagus Nerve Disorders and health challenges can truly run in a child’s life.
 They dig their roots into the central and autonomic nervous system, the immune system, the gut, and more.

 The Vagus Nerve has been nicknamed the “wandering nerve” because it originates from the brainstem, then travels down along the cervical spine and spreads throughout much of the upper body.
 It’s long been known to control vital heart, lungs, and digestive functions, but we now know the Vagus Nerve does even more important work.

 Recent research on the Vagus Nerve shows that it’s also crucial in helping regulate our mood, emotions, and behavior.
 And still, other research continues to show how influential the Vagus Nerve is in regulating our immune system, especially in lowering inflammation.